Observing a $3T$ discrete time crystal on a trapped-ion qudit quantum processor: Introduction

+Another important aspect of DTCs is the $nT$ periodicity characterizing the dynamics.
+So far, experiments on DTC for $n=2$ have relied on long-range interacting systems~\cite{Zhang2017,Rovny2018}, short-ranged one-dimensional systems undergoing MBL~\cite{Mi2022,Frey2022} or alternative disordered setups~\cite{surace2019}.
+In order to realize $nT$-periodic DTCs with $n>2$, theoretical proposals relying on long-range interactions~\cite{liu2019,Machado2020,Pizzi2021,collura2022,munoz2022}, dissipative systems~\cite{Taheri2022} and mean-field approaches in ensembles of ultra-cold atoms~\cite{kuros_2020} have been developed.
+So far DTC behavior with $n>2$ periodicity has been experimentally reported in systems with long-range interactions~\cite{Choi2017} and ladder models~\cite{chen2026}.
+However, realizing DTCs beyond period-doubling on qubit-based architectures posses an obstacle given that qubits natively encode doubling period oscillations.
+Along these lines, qudit-based platforms are gaining considerable popularity for implementing DTC models beyond period doubling in a natural way~\cite{ma2025quditnativeframeworkdiscretetime}.

-In this work, we investigate an $S=1$ Floquet model whose unitary evolution operator induces a robust dynamical localization effect for a translation invariant initial state.
-The existence of dynamical localization in the model is verified by experiments carried out on a trapped-ion qudit quantum processor~\cite{Ringbauer2022}.
-By focusing on spatio-temporal correlations and the dynamics of entanglement, we perform further numerical simulations of the model to explore the non-equilibrium phase diagram, demonstrating that coherent evolution retains knowledge of the initial state up to very long time scales, with the state reaching a prethermal phase.
+In this work, we investigate a one-dimensional, disorder-free $S=1$ Floquet model with nearest neighbour interactions whose unitary evolution operator induces a robust period-tripling response, even beyond perturbative regimes of the driving period.
+The existence of a collective tripling response in the model is verified by experiments carried out on a trapped-ion qudit quantum processor~\cite{Ringbauer2022} by investigating averaged magnetization and spin correlations.

+We report that the model undergoes robust localized dynamics in Hilbert space for a wide range of parameters, a mechanism reminiscent of dynamical localization~\cite{Prosen1998,DALESSIO201319,luitz_absence_2017} and many-body scars~\cite{Bernien2017,Turner2018,Wen2019,Choi2019prl,Schechter2019,Chandran2023} based on the effective decoupling of Hilbert space sectors~\cite{Serbyn2021}.
+To further understand the observed behavior, we show that the choice of uniform and translational-invariant initial states prevents fast thermalization given that these are the low energy, three-fold degenerate symmetry broken states of the effective Floquet Hamiltonian.
+We focus on spatio-temporal correlations and bipartite entanglement dynamics, exploring the non-equilibrium phase diagram through numerical simulations that demonstrate the existence of a prethermal phase up to an exponentially long thermalization time scale.
+The non-equilibrium crossover between localized and delocalized dynamics is marked by an enhancement of multipartite entanglement.